 When you custom build a gaming PC, you’ll have more control over the parts you use.
-If you’re looking for a cheap gaming desktop build, you’ll be able to save money by only purchasing parts that are needed by the games you want to play.
+If you’re looking for a cheap gaming PC build, you’ll be able to save money by only purchasing parts that are needed by the games you want to play.
 When you buy a pre-manufactured model, you’re pretty much stuck with whatever the vendor decided to put in.

 Most consumers find that it’s cheaper to build their own desktop computers than it is to purchase a pre-built model.
 Vendors usually charge quite a markup on their hardware, as it can take a long time to select all the right components.
-If you aren’t sure what parts are used in the best computer builds, we’ve taken care of that for you.
+If you aren’t sure what parts are used in the best PC builds, we’ve taken care of that for you.
 We’ve created a list of three different configurations, so you can use that as a starting point for building a gaming PC of your own design and liking.
 Even if you decide to use our configurations without any modifications, you’ll still be able to be proud of your very own custom built gaming PC.

 We Set 3 different Budgets For Building a Gaming PC

-It doesn’t matter whether you want a cheap PC build for gaming or a high-end gaming desktop, we’ve got builds to suit every need.
+It doesn’t matter whether you want a cheap PC build for gaming or a high-end gaming PC, we’ve got builds to suit every need.
 We’ll go through and point out every component you need to purchase in order to build a gaming PC.
 Then, we’ll show you step by step how to put it all together.

 Building a gaming PC for ~ $2,100 – The Ultimate Gaming Computer

-If you want the best of the best, this is the build for you.
+If you want the best of the best, this is the PC build for you.
 When designing it, we tried to figure out how powerful a gaming PC would have to be to play every game on the market and provide the best possible gaming experience.
 Then, we built one that was just a little bit better than that.
-This means that this computer will last you a long time, providing top grade performance even when games improve.
+This means that this PC will last you a long time, providing top grade performance even when games improve.
 Let’s take a look at what components we selected.

 Processor: Intel i7 6700K

 Intel’s i7 series processors offer unparalleled performance from any other chip manufacturer.
 Although they have hundreds of different processors on the market, their i7 line is the crème of the crop.
 The 6700K is an unlocked CPU running at 4GHZ.
 With 4 cores and a huge cache, there is currently no game on the market that can make it choke.
 The K designation means that the Processor can be overclocked, or modified to run at a higher speed.
 If you don’t know what you’re doing, overclocking can fry your brand new PC.
 However, K series processors are generally a little more resistant to heat.
-This means that even if you don’t plan to overclock your gaming PC, you’ll still have a processor that is unlikely to burn out even when running demanding applications.
+This means that even if you don’t plan to overclock your gaming PC build, you’ll still have a processor that is unlikely to burn out even when running demanding applications.

 Motherboard: ASUS ROG MAXIMUS VIII Hero Alpha

 ASUS is one of the largest manufacturers of motherboards.
 No matter how you intend to use your computer, ASUS probably has a motherboard designed specifically for you.
 The ROG MAXIMUS is the board made especially for use in the top gaming rigs.
-The motherboard is the core of your computer.
+The motherboard is the core of your PC.
 It restricts how you can upgrade it in the future, so it’s always good to buy one that supports a little more than you need.
-If the motherboard fails, then your powerful gaming computer will quickly turn into a doorstop.
+If the motherboard fails, then your powerful gaming PC build will quickly turn into a doorstop.
 This board was built with plenty of additional cooling built in, so it’s unlikely to overheat even after long gaming sessions.
 It also has an ambient temperature sensor, if it detects that something is going wrong it can shut down your whole system before damage can occur.

 Ram: G.SKILL 16GB

 16GB is currently the sweet spot for a gaming PC.
-Most games only require around 8GB, but the extra memory will be useful to your operating system, and allow your games to continue to perform well even during high action events.
+Most games only require around 8GB, but the extra memory will be useful to your operating system and allow your games to continue to perform well even during high action events.
 This ram runs at 2400MHZ, allowing it to feed data back to your CPU at an incredibly high rate.
 However, we were careful to select a common brand and type of ram.
 If you want to add a second pair of 8gb sticks in a year or two, it will be easy to find online.